west-code-development/West/Doc/manual.rst

    * - **Description**
      - Available options are:

-       - "N" : Kohn-Sham orbitals are not localized
+       - "N" : Kohn-Sham orbitals are not localized.
-       - "B" : Bisected orbitals are used
+       - "B" : Bisected orbitals are used.

 .. data:: wfc_from_qbox